How to Hire for Diversity and Innovation

 From neurodiversity to cross-generational collaboration, today’s most effective hiring managers know they need to build diverse teams to tackle complicated challenges effectively.
 One way to attract a wider pool of applicants is by adhering to research-driven diversity hiring best practices.

-With the space you save, add in language that describes your openness to accommodation and dedication to building an inclusive workplace.
-Including a direct invitation to diverse applicants, such as “We encourage applications from women, minority groups, veterans, and people of with disabilities” is another great way to drive diversity and innovation.
+Add in language that describes your openness to accommodation and dedication to building an inclusive workplace.
+Including a direct invitation to diverse applicants, such as “We encourage applications from women, minority groups, veterans, and people of with disabilities,” is another great way to drive diversity and innovation.

 3. Focus on Job Skills Over Credentials